WebOfTrust/keri/docs/Glossary.md

 KERI is also a Keltic woman's name.

 #### Key Event Receipt Log
 Also `KERL`.
 Signed Key Events, keeping track of establishment events.
 To begin with the inception event and any number of rotation events.
-We call that the _establishment subsequence_. \
+We call that the _establishment subsequence_.\
+The Key Event Receipt Logs are built from receipts of events signed by the witnesses of those events (these are called `commitments`); these are also append-only but not hash-chained.\
 (_@henkvancann_)

 <img src="../images/inception-rotation.png" alt="inception and any number of rotation events" border="0" width="200" style="float:left">